dotnet/training-tutorials/content/fsharp/getting-started/writing-your-first.md

 You can also build your application using ``dotnet build``.
 Calling ``dotnet run`` will automatically build the application if necessary (or if all files are up to date, it will just run the application).
 <!--
-## Creating an Application Using Visual Studio (this functionality hasn't been added yet)
+## Creating an Application Using Visual Studio (this functionality WON'T BE ADDED UNTIL VS "15")

 To create your first F# application in Visual Studio, start by creating a new project.
 You can do this from the Start screen, or use the menu and select File -> New -> Project.